dsync89/mess-curator/README.md

 1. Generate `mame.xml` (a full machine list, which can take a few minutes).
 2. Read your `mess.ini` to create a filtered `mess.xml` containing all non-Arcade systems.
 3. Split `mess.xml` into `mess-softlist.xml` (systems with software lists) and `mess-nosoftlist.xml`.

+Note: this requires a `mess.ini` file (typically placed in MAME's `folders` directory) that distinguish non-arcade systems wher you can obtain from communities like [AntoPISA's MAME Support Files](https://github.com/AntoPISA/MAME_SupportFiles).

 ## Usage